boscoh/inmembrane/docs/inmembrane.markdown

 >__TODO__

+BOMP, SignalP, LipoP (with additional detection of Asp+2 inner membrane retention signal), TMHMM.

+>__TODO:__ TatP

+Optionally TMB-HUNT as an additional outer membrane ß-barrel classifier, and TMBETA-NET can be used to predict the number (and location) of transmembrane strands for these outer membrane proteins.
+These predictors are turned off by default since in practise we found the BOMP classification more reliable, and the TMBETA-NET strand predictions prone to false positives for multidomain outer membrane proteins containing both a ß-barrel and an additional soluble domain.

 ### Future protocols

 __inmembrane__ is designed such that new workflows for annotation of membrane proteomes can be added relatively easily.
 Wrappers for programs that annotate a sequence with a particular feature can be added to `inmembrane/plugins/` following the example of existing plugins.
 The `inmembrane/plugin/signalp4.py` and `inmembrane/plugin/lipop1.py` plugins provide good templates for adoption and modification.
 In the simplest case, this means that if a superior method for signal peptide, transmembrane segment or lipoprotein prediction is developed, it will be straightforward to write a new plugin wrapping it for inclusion in the protocol, either as a parallel analysis or replacing one of the existing predictors.
 New _protocols_ can be added to the `inmembrane/protocols` directory, and selected for execution by changing _protocol_ parameter in the `inmembrane.config` file.
 Currently, we have implemented two protocols, _gram\_pos_, for prediction of PSE proteins in Gram-positive bacteria, and _gram\_neg_, for general annotation of Gram-positive subcellular localization.